Way back in history:

 sport's most infamous on-and-off track skirmishes at Brafield,

-Britain, including warding off an American attempt in 1948 to establish the
+warding off an American attempt in 1948 to establish the cars.
+In

-the sport, but then lost interest in promoting the sport.
-Hughes then bought a
+the sport, but then lost interest.
+Hughes then bought a dozen Skirrow

-dozen Skirrow midgets, and besides running the company also drove in meetings.
+midgets, and besides running the company also drove in meetings.
+As

-In 1982 Hughes was intending to revive his interest in midget car promotion."
+late as 1982 Hughes was intending to revive his interest in midget car

 March 2010: Did